davidlamt/personal-blog/content/post/software-development/25-script-execute-startup-environment-variables.md

 [ -f /etc/profile ] && ./etc/profile

 # Checks if the specified variable is a zero-length string and stops the script if it is because the variable was not loaded
-# Swap MY_ENVIRONMENT_VARIABLE with the environment variable you require
 if [ -z "$MY_ENVIRONMENT_VARIABLE" ] ; then
     exit 1;
 fi;